 There are amazing 0.15 ct diamonds such as Intense Pink and Vivid Blue that are worth tens of thousands of dollars per carat that are snatched almost instantly.
 15 points is OK.
 However, if possible, our recommendation is going above 0.20-0.25 ct and if possible and you can afford it then even 0.50 ct.

 Diamonds prices go up exponentially along with the weight.
-A half a carat intense pink diamond can easily cost six times more than an equivalent 0.20 ct this is because its price per carat is much higher and the carat weight itself is 2.5 times higher - multiply the two and there is your result.
+A 0.50 carat intense pink diamond can easily cost six times more than an equivalent 0.20 ct this is because its price per carat is much higher and the carat weight itself is 2.5 times higher - multiply the two and there is your result.

 Natural diamond is a mineral and a rare form of crystalline carbon.
 A diamond composed entirely of carbon and with a perfect crystalline structure will be colorless.
 Diamonds that perfect rarely exist.
 Instead, most diamond crystals accumulate defects during crystal growth and during their long history within the Earth.
 Multiple types of defects can be incorporated in a single diamond.